-The Montreal Neurological Institute and Hospital – The Neuro, is a world-leading destination for brain research and advanced patient care.
+The Montreal Neurological Institute and Hospital – The Neuro - is a world-leading destination for brain research and advanced patient care.
 Since its founding in 1934 by renowned neurosurgeon Dr. Wilder Penfield, The Neuro has grown to be the largest specialized neuroscience research and clinical centre in Canada, and one of the largest in the world.
-The seamless integration of research, patient care, and training of the world’s top minds make The Neuro uniquely positioned to have a significant impact on the understanding and treatment of nervous system disorders.
+The seamless integration of research, patient care, and training of the world’s top minds makes The Neuro uniquely positioned to have a significant impact on the understanding and treatment of nervous system disorders.

 The internationally renowned Montreal Neurological Institute is a McGill University research and teaching institute.
 The Montreal Neurological Hospital, delivering the highest quality of care to patients, part of the Neuroscience Mission of the McGill University Health Centre.

 - To understand the nervous system, discover mechanisms of disease, and develop and deliver effective treatments for neurological conditions.